Adelaide derby: The derby is reborn

 Adelaide City returned its focus to the South Australian Premier League in 2004 upon withdrawing from the NSL.
 West Adelaide management legally separated its senior and junior arms into two clubs before the Sharks entered administration and ultimately folded in 1999.

 West Adelaide's juniors survived through a merger with state league club Adelaide Olympic.
-In 2008, nine years since the last Adelaide derby was played in the NSL, West Adelaide ended its arrangement with Olympic and returned to fielding senior teams in the third tier of the South Australian competition.
+In 2008, nine years after the last Adelaide derby was played in the NSL, West Adelaide ended its arrangement with the Olympic and returned to fielding senior teams in the third tier of the South Australian competition.
 West Adelaide Hellas eventually won promotion back to the South Australian first tier, now called the National Premier Leagues South Australia, for the 2014 season.

 West was drawn to host Adelaide City at its temporary home ground at West Beach in round 1 of its first season back in South Australia's top flight.
 The match was promoted in local media and attracted a crowd of 2900 – significantly higher than the average state league crowd.
-That match ended 1-1 and West Adelaide won the return leg at Adelaide City Park later in the season.
+That match ended 1-1, and West Adelaide won the return leg at Adelaide City Park later in the season.
 The two clubs reached the final of the 2014 Federation Cup, which served as South Australia's qualifier to the inaugural FFA Cup.
 Adelaide City won the highly anticipated match 4–1 at Hindmarsh Stadium and went on to defeat Western Sydney Wanderers in the FFA Cup; becoming the first state league side to defeat an A-League club.

-West Adelaide won its first championship since its return from bankruptcy the following season, despite a 4–0 loss to Adelaide City during the season.
+West Adelaide won its first championship since its return from bankruptcy the following season despite a 4–0 loss to Adelaide City during the season.
 West also managed to knock City out of the cup, preventing the Black and Whites from embarking on a second FFA Cup campaign.
-Adelaide City responded by winning the next five derbies, including a 6-0 demolition in the final round of the 2017 FFSA season – the greatest ever winning margin in derby history.
+Adelaide City responded by winning the next five derbies, including a 6-0 demolition in the final round of the 2017 FFSA season – the greatest-ever winning margin in derby history.

 Ahead of the first derby of the 2018 season, the clubs announced a perpetual trophy had been created to recognise the historical significance of the derby.
 Adelaide City defeated West Adelaide 4–0 at home on 17 March to claim the Real Adelaide Derby Cup.